-Furniture in studio spaces has been located to meet specific safety guidelines.
-It must never be rearranged, even temporarily.
+Health and safety are of primary importance.
 Masks must be worn over your nose and mouth in all spaces inside of our buildings at all times.
-Some courses will allow students to meet with instructors in supplemental spaces that have been fitted with both distancing and Plexiglas barriers so that physical or digital work can be viewed more easily and discussed one-on-one or in groups of two or three.
 Some courses may be able to take advantage of meeting outdoors when the weather cooperates.

 Cleaning and Sanitization

-As you learned in your BuckeyeLearn training course, cleaning your own hands and disinfecting surfaces that people touch is a big part of maintaining healthy environments.
+Cleaning your own hands and disinfecting surfaces that people touch is a big part of maintaining healthy environments.
 You are encouraged to wash your hands frequently and there are opportunities to use hand sanitizer near all of the building’s entrances and exits.
-It is important for you to use the wipes provided to clean your desk and chair surfaces thoroughly, as well as any other surfaces that you touch, such as whiteboard markers and erasers.
-Please place them in trash receptacles when you are finished.
+You are encouraged to use the wipes provided to clean your desk and chair surfaces thoroughly each time you use them.
 We discourage using any shared tools or equipment in our studios and classrooms during the pandemic.
 If sharing must occur, thorough cleaning after every single use is required.

-Our studios will be thoroughly cleaned once per day (on the nightshift).
-An additional mid-day cleaning may occur in some high-use spaces.
-For the most part, it is the responsibility of instructors and students to clean up after themselves, however.
 Please always leave your spaces in a clean, organized, and empty condition for the next group of users.
 If you ever have doubt about the cleanliness of any furniture or equipment in your space, be sure to wipe it down prior to using it.
-If supplies are missing or if you use them up, please notify Steve Pruchnicki (.3) to request replacements.
+If cleaning supplies are missing or if you use them up, please notify Nicole Wade (.304) to request replacements.